masalinas/uniovi-robotics-workshop-backend/README.md

 [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).

 ## Getting Started
 Before use [Loopback v4](https://loopback.io/doc/es/lb4/index.html) we must install a node v20+ in your host.
-First install the nvm (Node Version Manager) and after this installe a node version compatible with Loopback v4.
+First install the nvm [(Node Version Manager)](https://github.com/nvm-sh/nvm) and after this, install a node version compatible with Loopback v4.

-In windows
+For windows:

 - Go to [NVM for Windows](https://github.com/coreybutler/nvm-windows#installation--upgrades), downlaod the last [release](https://github.com/coreybutler/nvm-windows/releases) and installe in your system

 - Install a node version up os equals to 20 like this from power shell